iguanatool/iguana/README.md

 #IGUANA

 IGUANA is a tool for generating branch coverage test data for C functions.

+The Bash shell is also recommended – the instructions provided here assume its use and the script needed to install the accompanying [casestudies](https://github.com/iguanatool/casestudies) repository requires it/has only been tested using it.

 ## Requirements
 IGUANA requires the [Maven build automation tool](https://maven.apache.org/), [JDK 7 (or more recent)](http://www.oracle.com/technetwork/java/javase/downloads/) installed, and a C compiler (e.g., gcc).